kanchan1427/daily-blogs/README.md

 **Date : 21-Feb-2022**

- ## Working on ERPNEXT
+ ## Working on ErpGuru
-I am working on education domain of erpnext in this i have created programs and courses.
-In erpnext program means classes and courses means subjects.
+I am working on education domain of ErpGuru in this i have created programs and courses.
+In ErpGuru program means classes and courses means subjects.
 And i also did the enrollments of students in the programs and courses.
-Now i am trying to understand the studnets groups in erpnext.
+Now i am trying to understand the studnets groups in ErpGuru.

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 22-Feb-2022**

-## Working on ERPNEXT
+## Working on ErpGuru
-Today i am working on student group which are avialble in erpnext these are like a student sections.
+Today i am working on student group which are avialble in ErpGuru these are like a student sections.
 We can create students based on courses, Acedemic term, Activity which will help us to do group actions like if we want to generate fee of a student group at a time then it will help us in that instead of generating the fee of  single single student.